-Food For All Nonprofit, Organic, Community Farm:
+Food For All Nonprofit, Organic, Community Permaculture Farm and Food Forest:

 I do not currently make any money with this website as I don’t sell any ad space to advertisers.
 I have sold a few copies of my book and recieved a few donations, but not enough to support the work I want to do.
-I do this work for free because I believe information should be free, but I cannot move forward in the ways I have to without support.
+I do this work for free because I believe life-saving information should be free, but I cannot move forward in the ways I have to without support.
 Please consider donating to this website or to the nonprofit farm.
 Every bit helps.
 All donations can be made to AGoldstein221@gmail.com via paypal.
 You don’t need a paypal account to donate.
 Paypal allows you to use a credit card without an account.
 You can also send physical donations to my parent’s house.
-Please ask for my address if that is your preference.
+Please ask for their address if that is your preference.

 I wrote the following business proposal for the farm with the intention of sending it to different organizations that offer grants, but it has been very hard to get a grant.
 Ideally, I would love for this farm to be supported by angel investors and readers alone who believe in these ideas.
 I could get a loan, but it would mean more uncertainty.
 I may have to do that, but I am saving that as a last resort.
 I can only make this community farm where it is needed and wanted by the community.
 I can’t build it alone.
 You can show your support for this farm by donating or by writing a comment and telling me it is wanted and needed in your town or that you are willing to lend a hand.
 I have not yet registered as a nonprofit but I intend to do so as soon as the location of the farm is decided.
 The farm could save many lives, increase biodiversity, and sequester large amounts of carbon pollution while adding oxygen to the atmopshere.
 This business proposal consists of the eight following sections: executive summary, company description, market analysis, organization and management, service, marketing and sales, funding request, and financial projections.
-This proposal is copywritten and cannot be used without my permission.
 Thank you for taking the time to read this.
 I hope you are as passionate about this idea as I am.

 We face a crisis with our food system today.
 The Farm Bill and other legislation have consolidated the power of big agribusiness companies that do not value the land or the crops they produce.
 80% of the food grown in the US is fed to our livestock.
 Most animals are raised in unsanitary, cramped conditions, (CAFOs) fed GMO products, and injected with hormones.
 Consumers and the animals alike suffer as a result, but animals can be raised humanely and sustainably for their resources and they have been for thousands of years by those who recognize the importance of doing so.
 Only big agribusinesses and unsustainable farmers stand in the way of more environmentally conscious farming.
 These farming corporations mechanize agriculture and produce identical life-forms in an attempt to reduce labor costs, which results in lower quality food and less job opportunities for hardworking people.